michaelulm/web-service-development/testing/README.md

 for that, you will find here a short introduction into the [Jest testing framework](jest/).

-and a continuing exercise for testing ReST-APIs with [Jest and SuperTest](rest/).
+and a continuing exercise for testing ReST APIs with [Jest and SuperTest](rest/).

-furthermore we show you how to test ReST APIs using [Postman](postman/) *coming soon*
+furthermore we show you how to test ReST APIs using [Postman](postman/)

 ## References